rdugan/iceriver-oc/README.md

 <br>

 # Installation
+DO NOT install over the xyys (including tswift branded) firmware on KS0 Ultras or KS5* models.
+Please make sure to follow his uninstallation instructions before installing this or any other firmware!

 This is a standard firmware update package, including/improving on the latest IceRiver firmware, and applied just as official firmware would be.
-Applying over any previous updates should work.
+Applying over any previous updates should work for KS0/Pro, KS1, KS2, and KS3* models.
+Applying over stock, or previous versions of this firmware should also work for KS0 Ultra, and KS5* models.

 However, if you run into problems, try the following process:
 * Restore factory settings